compsb-unimi/sas-tutorial/arrayfire.md

 # Installing PLUMED2 with ARRAYFIRE support
 The purpose of this tutorial is to guide the user step-by-step through the process of compiling and installing PLUMED with ARRAYFIRE, an open-source library that supports a wide range of hardware accelerators for parallel computing.

-In this specific case, the library is used to take advantage of CUDA-based GPUs to speed up the SAS calculation (ATOMISTIC / MARTINI / PARAMETERS / ONEBEAD representations).
-Furthermore, in order to show a real-life limit case, the installation will be performed on Leonardo, an HPC hosted by CINECA and managed by the SLURM scheduler.

 In this specific scenario, the library is used to take advantage of CUDA-based GPUs to speed up the SAS calculation (ATOMISTIC / MARTINI / PARAMETERS / ONEBEAD representations).
-Furthermore, in order to show a real-life limit case, the installation will be performed on Leonardo, an HPC hosted by CINECA and managed by the SLURM scheduler.
+Furthermore, in order to show a real-life limit case, this installation example is performed on Leonardo, an HPC hosted by CINECA and managed by the SLURM scheduler.

-To keep the working environment clean and compatible with other setups, in this guide the modules are not automatically loaded via .bashrc/.bash_aliases, but are invoked during installation and then managed via the batch script used to submit jobs on the HPC.
+To keep the working environment clean and compatible with other setups, in this guide the modules are not automatically loaded via .bashrc, .bash_aliases, or other configuration files, but are invoked during installation and then managed via the SLURM batch script used to submit jobs to the HPC.

 ## 1. Loading essential modules